Malta attracts wealth, talent, investment to its shores providing red carpet welcome to wealthy foreigners investing in the island.

 European Union nationals are not eligible to apply, since the provisions of our regulations themselves exclude them from applying.

-All other nationals are eligible, excluding nationals from Afghanistan and North Korea.
+All other nationals are eligible, excluding nationals from Afghanistan, Iran and North Korea.
 In the future, applications from other countries may also be excluded in accordance with Government policies.

 Can household staff be included as dependent?